mendix/docs/content/refguide/user-task.md

 ## 1 Introduction

-User task allows you to assign a workflow task to a certain user.
+User task allows you to assign a workflow task to a certain user or a group of users.

-For example, you can add filters and assign a task to a user with the Manager role:
+For example, you can add filters and assign a task to users with the Manager role:

 ![User Task Example](attachments/user-task/user-task.jpg)